Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/gatewaycontrolplane.md

 ## Creating a Control Plane Group

-Gateway Manager allows you to group multiple Gateway Control Planes.
+Gateway Manager allows you to group multiple Gateway control planes.
 You can create a [Control Plane Group](/konnect/gateway-manager/#control-plane-groups) by setting the `cluster_type` field in the `spec` section of the `KonnectGatewayControlPlane` object to `CLUSTER_TYPE_CONTROL_PLANE_GROUP`.